philthompson10/pyqtdeploy/doc/sysroot.rst

 A sysroot is defined by a JSON specification file.
 This contains an object for each component to build and/or install.
 The attributes of an object determine how the component is configured.
-Component and attribute names may be scoped in the same way as :program:`qmake` variables (described in :ref:`ref-other-extension-modules`) so that components can be included and configured on a target by target basis.
+Component and attribute names may be scoped in the same way as :program:`qmake` variables so that components can be included and configured on a target by target basis.

 The components are built and/or installed in the order in which their objects appear in the specification file.